ECP-CANDLE/Candle/docs/index.md

 of CANDLE, users will be able to run a hyperparameter optimization task (mlrMBO workflow) or a parallel execution task (upf workflow).
-In order to run those workflows, users are required to implement a class and methods (will be explained in section 1) and follow some procedures (see section 2) for each workflow.
+In order to run those workflows, users are required to implement a class and methods (will be explained in section1) and follow some procedures (see section 2) for each workflow.
 This user guide will provide an overview of these code structures and an explanation of parameters or variables as needed.